-In this edition of the ‘CEO Insights,” we have Mr. Sharad Heda, the Chief of Staff of Microland Limited.
-In his conversation with Mr. Rahul Mahajan, Country-Lead of Great Manager Awards, he shares the values and principles he follows as a leader.
+In this edition of the ceo Insights, we have Sharad Heda, Chief of Staff - Microland Limited.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How would you describe your style of working?